dilan-dio4/easybase-website/_posts/2020-09-20-The-Best-Way-To-Add-A-Database-To-Your-React-React-Native-Apps.markdown

 *Update 11/2/2020: easybase-react was recently upgraded to version 1.1.9 which brings performance and usability improvements*

+*[Click here](/react/2020/11/25/The-Easiest-Way-To-Add-User-Authentication-To-Your-React-Project/) to learn about using Easybase for user authentication.*

 <hr />

 Cloud databases are all-the-rage nowadays, especially with this new wave of wildly popular front-end frameworks including [Vue](https://vuejs.org/), [Angular](https://angular.io/), and [React](https://reactjs.org/).
 These modules have allowed beginners and exports turn their ideas into reality.
 Furthermore, they can deploy their applications on all kinds of devices.